sophiag19/CPSC350_SP21_ASSIGNMENT6_GUARNOTTA_AND_CARUTHERS/README.md

    main.cpp

 3. For this assignment we talked to Jessica Viner about using a stack for the rollback method.
+We also added graduation year for students becuase we thought we were supposed to include it.
+The damage was already done by the time we relized we didn't need it :).

 4. For this assignment we referenced https://www.geeksforgeeks.org/stdto_string-in-cpp/ and https://www.tutorialspoint.com/cplusplus/cpp_overloading.htm